ChaithraNagraj/Book-Store-Application/README.md

   - Manage price

 #### 4. User:
+  - Login Form
-  - Login FormBooks in my wish list
+  - Books in my wish list
   - Items in my shopping cart
   - My Order
+  - Review of each book

 #### 5. Shipping Cart
   - Number of items
   - List of books with price